Rule according to higher law: Rechtsstaat

 The Rechtsstaat doctrine (legal state, state of right, constitutional state, constitutional government) was first introduced by the German philosopher Immanuel Kant in his latest works completed after the U.S. and French constitutions had been adopted in the late 18th century.
 Kant's approach is based on the supremacy of country's written constitution created using principles of the Higher Law.
 This supremacy meant creating guarantees for the implementation of his central idea: a permanently peaceful life as a basic condition for the happiness and prosperity of the citizens.
 Kant was basing his doctrine exclusively on the idea of constitutionalism and constitutional government.

 The Russian legal system, born in the 19th century as a result of the transformations initiated by the reforms of the Emperor Alexander II, was (and still is) based primarily upon the German legal tradition.
 It was from the latter that Russia had adopted the doctrine of Rechtsstaat, which literally translates as "legal state".
 Its closest English analogue is "the rule of law".
 The Russian legal state concept adopts the written constitution as the country's supreme law (the rule of constitution).
 It is a fundamental but undefined principle that appears in the very first dispositive provision of Russia's post-communist constitution: "The Russian Federation – Russia – constitutes a democratic federative legal state with a republican form of governance."
 Similarly, the very first dispositive provision of Ukraine's constitution declares that "Ukraine is a sovereign and independent, democratic, social, legal state."
 Hence, the effort to invest meaning to the "legal state" definition is anything but theoretical.

 Valery Zorkin, President of the Constitutional Court of Russia, wrote in 2003, "Becoming a legal state has long been our ultimate goal, and we have certainly made serious progress in this direction over the past several years.
 However, no one can say now that we have reached this destination.
 Such a legal state simply cannot exist without a lawful and just society.
 Here, as in no other sphere of our life, the state reflects the level of maturity reached by the society."

-The Russian concept of legal state has adopted many segments of constitutional economics which serves as a practical implementation of the higher law theory in economics.